 So, as a side-hustle, this probably isn’t the best option.

-But SpiderMatrix isn’t the only survey site that falls short in this sense.
-Most survey sites simply do not pay enough to make it worth the time… and therein lies the most common downside of survey sites in-general.
+But SpiderMetrix isn’t the only survey site that falls short in this sense.
+Most survey sites simply do not pay enough to make it worth the time… and therein lies the most common downside of survey sites in-general (other examples include Main Street Shares, PanelPolls and VIP Voice).

 This site is actually not a bad choice if you like survey sites and want to take some surveys and earn some extra cash.